 In the last twenty years there has been an explosion of interest in mindfulness in Western society.
 This increased interest raises a number of issues.
 For example, one could wonder how does such mindfulness training relate to the meditation retreats that are taught at Gaia House?
 In the wider culture, programs such as Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) help people cope with stress or reduce the risk of recurrence in clinical depression.
 Does this imply that it would be helpful for stressed or depressed people to come to silent mindfulness retreats at Gaia House?
 Finally one could ask if insight meditation is primarily about handling emotional difficulties more skilfully, or does it have different, wider aims?

-The ‘mainstreaming’ of mindfulness owes much to the MBSR program developed by Jon Kabat-Zinn.
-The idea for this program came to Jon more than thirty years ago when he was on a silent retreat led by Christina Feldman, one of Gaia House’s co-founders and currently one of its guiding teachers.
+The ‘mainstreaming’ of mindfulness owes much to the MBSR programme developed by Jon Kabat-Zinn.
+The idea for this programme came to Jon more than thirty years ago when he was on a silent retreat led by Christina Feldman, one of Gaia House’s co-founders and currently one of its guiding teachers.

 People find mindfulness training helpful in managing everyday life and emotional problems because awareness allows us to know more clearly what is happening in and around us in each moment; it allows us to respond to difficulties consciously and skilfully, rather than with the automatic habitual responses that often make things worse; and it allows us to sample a way of being that is freer, and less driven by the need to have things be a particular way.